chuckchoiboi/vinologue/README.md

 -   Rate the wine on a scale of 1 to 5 stars to track your preferences.

+### Entry Listing:

+-   View your past vinologue entries stored in your local device.

+## Post MVP Features

+### Login:

+-   Add User Log-in/Sign-in functionality once the app server/DB is set up

+### Connect Entry Listing to Server DB:

+-   Connect Entry Listing to Server DB instead of local device

+### Explore Popular Wines:

+-   Explore a list of popular wines in the Vinologue database, based on user ratings.

 ### Wine Suggestions:

 -   Receive personalized suggestions for wines that are similar to your preferences.

-### User Database:

--   View your past vinologue entries stored in your user database.

-### Explore Popular Wines:

--   Explore a list of popular wines in the Vinologue database, based on user ratings.

-## User Story

-As a user, I want to:

--   Create detailed notes about the wines I taste, whether I know the bottle or I'm doing a blind tasting.
--   Answer a series of questions about the wine's characteristics.
--   Access tooltips for additional information.
--   Edit and review my tasting notes.
--   Make guesses and conclusions about the wine.
--   Rate the wine.
--   Receive suggestions for similar wines.
--   Access my past tasting entries.
--   Explore popular wines in the Vinologue database.

 ## Tech Stacks